 This course explains common problems and rules that govern healthcare reimbursement and should heighten your awareness of federal enforcement agencies that are working to identify and eliminate fraud and abuse.

 This course introduces the denial management process, including common types of payment denials, methods of monitoring and tracking payment denials, and the impact payment denials have on the financial success of the hospital.

-This course introduces you to the RAC program so you can understand its purpose as well as the relationship between it and the Revenue Cycle.
+This course introduces you to the RAC program so you understand its purpose as well as the relationship between the RAC program and the revenue cycle.